scientific-python/specs/purpose-and-process/index.md

   [`specs/ideas` discussion topic](https://discuss.scientific-python.org/c/specs/ideas/9).

   Accepted
-  : The SSC determines whether a SPEC is accepted.
+  : The Steering Committee determines whether a SPEC is accepted.
-  The main criterion for acceptance is some agreement among the SSC that the SPEC describes a useful proposal, recommendation, or idea for coordinating projects.
+  The main criterion for acceptance is some agreement among the Steering Committee that the SPEC describes a useful proposal, recommendation, or idea for coordinating projects.
   Often, implementation details will need to be developed and negotiated with projects and will necessarily develop and evolve after the SPEC is accepted.